dotnet/maui/README.md

  - Clipboard
  - Text-to-Speech

-## Future Feature Plans:
- - Media Picker
- - Bluetooth
- - Audio
- - Open Maps
- - Keystore/Keychain
- - Store Review
- - Vibrate

 ## Contributing
 Please read through our [Contribution Guide](CONTRIBUTING.md).
+Issues marked as `up for grabs` are open for community contributions.
+We are not accepting PRs or new issues for features not listed.

 ## Building Caboodle
 Caboodle is built with the new SDK style projects with multi-targeting enabled.
 This means that all code for iOS, Android, and UWP exist inside of the Caboodle project.